 In most cases, the scope of a project will refer to the specific deliverables that have been agreed upon by key stakeholders and must be delivered in order to close the project.
 Any deliverables that were not included in the original plan are therefore out of scope.

 The time and cost constraints are the most self-explanatory and easily measured project constraints you will need to confront in virtually every project you manage.
-Cost (or budget) is simply the amount of money that can be invested in a particular activity in order to achieve the desired outcome.
+Cost (or budget) is simply the amount of money that can be invested in a particular activity to achieve the desired outcome.

 It is important to estimate the costs associated with the project as accurately as possible before the plan is set in motion.
 Doing this will allow you to establish a baseline to which you can compare your spending throughout the course of the project and monitor your progress.